SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/werewolf.md

 ##### Solo Monster

-**Effect:** The werewolf takes up to two turns each round.
+**Solo Turns:** The werewolf takes up to two turns each round.
 They can’t take turns consecutively.
-**Effect:** At the end of their turn, the werewolf can take 5 damage to end one save ends effect affecting them.
+**End Effect:** At the end of their turn, the werewolf can take 5 damage to end one save ends effect affecting them.
 This damage can’t be reduced in any way.

 ##### Shapeshifter

-**Effect:** The werewolf enters combat in their hybrid humanoid form.
+The werewolf enters combat in their hybrid humanoid form.
 Their shape can’t change via any effects beyond their own ability.

 ##### Shared Ferocity

-**Effect:** The Director gains 1d3 malice the first time a creature uses an ability that costs ferocity while within line of effect of the werewolf.
+The Director gains 1d3 malice the first time a creature uses an ability that costs ferocity while within line of effect of the werewolf.

 ##### Accursed Rage

-**Effect:** The werewolf’s ferocity is expressed through rage.
+The werewolf’s ferocity is expressed through rage.
 Their abilities are capable of inflicting rage points on enemies (excluding stormwight furies).
 If a creature has 10 or more rage at the start of their turn, they expend all of their rage, shift up to their speed towards the nearest creature, and make a melee free strike against them.
 A creature that takes damage in this way gains 1 rage.
 All accumulated rage disappears after completing a respite.

 ##### Vukenstep

-**Effect:** The werewolf ignores difficult terrain.
+The werewolf ignores difficult terrain.

 ---